Acktarius/avalauto/README.md

 ## Run
 to test, run:
 `./avalauto.sh`
-it runs for 2minutes, and then runs 2minutes every 30 minutes, the date in the extension turns orange if it did not receive input for more than 1/2hour.
+it runs for 2minutes, and then runs 2minutes every 30 minutes, the date in the extension turns <span color='#ff7f50'>orange</span> if it did not receive input for more than 1/2hour.
 you can click on **Run Script** if you wnat to refresh. (no more need of the terminal).
 *(now you may have to log out and come back to see the extension appear in your top bar.)*